 Interest rate risk arises from the inter-company loans receivable (see note 8).
-The effect of a 100 basis point variance in interest rates would be a variance in interest income (before tax) of £96 million (2018: £98 million).
-The fair value or net asset value of the Company's financial resources is not materially affected by fluctuations in interest rates.
+The net asset value of the Company's financial resources is not materially affected by fluctuations in interest rates.
+From January 2021, the loan was set at a fixed interest rate for 5 years, mitigating future interest rate risk arising from variance in interest income.